Adithia88/Fruit-color-detection/README.md

 # Getting Started
-* [demo.ipynb](demo.ipynb) Is the easiest way to start.
+* [Colour detection.py](colour detection.ipynb) Is the easiest way to start.
 It shows an example of using an Open-CV to Detect Color in your own videos.